Compute-Express-Link/CXLPapers/README.md

 8. Express axiomatic specifications of consistency models Cat, associated with the Herd tool. http://diy.inria.fr/herd/ .

 9. The spec domain specific language allows for pipeline and coherence protocol implementations to be specified axiomatically http://check.cs.princeton.edu/#tools .

+10. The ppcmem tool (https://www.cl.cam.ac.uk/~pes20/ppcmem/help.html) does something similar but is specialized for POWER and ARM memory models

+11. CppMem tool (http://svr- pes20-cppmem.cl.cam.ac.uk/cppmem/) is geared toward the C/C++ language-level memory model.

+12. As far as operational models are concerned, the RMEM tool (https://www.cl.cam. ac.uk/~sf502/regressions/rmem/) has built-in operational models for ARM (multiple vari- ants), POWER (multiple variants), x86-TSO and RISC-V, and also allows for their behaviors to be explored.

+12.+ MemSynth (http: //memsynth.uwplse.org/) shows how a complete memory model satisfying the litmus tests can be synthesized.